tmcw/mapmakers-cheatsheet/README.md

 ## Lines

 - Small amounts of data: use [Leaflet](http://leafletjs.com/)
 - Lots of data, or need line labels (are they streets?)?
-Use [TileMill](https://www.mapbox.com/tilemill/)
+Use [Mapbox Studio](https://www.mapbox.com/mapbox-studio/)
 - Tons of data, and you don't need line labels?
 Use [datamaps](https://github.com/ericfischer/datamaps).

 # Raster

 - Already georectified & cleaned (from satellites or fixed-up sources)
+  - If you want to host it yourself
-  - Render a map with [TileMill](https://www.mapbox.com/tilemill/) and use the tiles in Leaflet
+    - Render tiles with [MapTiler](http://www.maptiler.com/), publish them on S3 or some other service, view them in Leaflet
+  - If you want someone else to host & process
+    - Upload to [Mapbox](https://mapbox.com/) and view in Mapbox GL JS or any client
   - Read [processing satellite imagery](https://www.mapbox.com/foundations/processing-satellite-imagery/) to understand [GDAL](http://www.gdal.org/)/[ImageMagick](http://www.imagemagick.org/) workflow.
 - Raster images from drones
 - Raster images from scanned maps